milexm/TechnicalNotes/Tools/README.md

 See [README](../GitHub/README.md).

-## 2. Visual Studio Code
+## 2. Visual studio code

 This folder contains information about the **Visual Studio Code** tool.
 Visual Studio Code is a lightweight but powerful source code editor that runs on your desktop and is available for Windows, macOS and Linux.
 It comes with built-in support for JavaScript, TypeScript and Node.js and has a rich ecosystem of extensions for other languages and runtimes (such as C++, C#, Java, Python, PHP, Go, and .NET).

 See [README](./Visual%20Studio%20Code/README.md).

 ### 2.1.
-Installed Extensions
+Installed extensions

 1. **Markdown All in One**.
 All you need to write Markdown (keyboard shortcuts, table of contents, auto preview and more).
 [VS Marketplace